The Must-Dos in Wanaka!

 Location: Cardrona Valley Road, approximately 23km (14 miles) from Wanaka town centre.

 For another popular skiing option near Wanaka, check out the Cardrona Alpine Resort.
-Seasoned skiers need only get a lift pass and rental hire for Cardrona (available on Viator and Tripadvisor), while first-timers can pick up a “First-Timer Package” which includes two beginner lessons, a lift pass and rental gear (also on Viator and Tripadvisor).
-Alternatively, Cardrona offers Gondola Sightseeing Passes where you can still spend the day in the snow without having to ski (on Viator and Tripadvisor).
+Seasoned skiers need only get a lift pass and rental hire for Cardrona (available on Viator and Tripadvisor), while first-timers can pick up a “First-Timer Package” which includes two beginner lessons, a lift pass and rental gear.
+Alternatively, Cardrona offers Gondola Sightseeing Passes where you can still spend the day in the snow without having to ski or explore the mountain terrain in summer.

 Location: Cardrona Skifield Road, approximately 35km (22 miles) from Wanaka town centre.